 Poultry birds are raised for either eggs or meat production.
 Some farmers keep chickens for both.
-Chicken is the most common poultry bird that is raised for eggs meat.
+Chicken is the most common poultry bird that is raised for eggs or meat.
 A healthy chicken will lay about 300 eggs in a year.
 Birds kept for meat include chickens, turkeys, ducks and geese.
-These birds attain maturity fast and a fast-growing chicken such as broiler can be produced in two months.
+These birds attain maturity fast and a fast-growing chicken such as a broiler can be produced in two months.

-Goats and Sheep
+2. Goats and Sheep

 These two ruminant animals are one of the best for farmers, especially small-scale livestock farmers.
 Goats and sheep are easy to manage, and with proper management, they will perform optimally.
-The offspring of both goat and sheep grow fast and can attain market weight within 6 months.
+The offspring of both goats and sheep grow fast and can attain market weight within 6 months.
 Due to their small size, unlike cattle, goats and sheep are easier to handle and require a few rearing and handling facilities.

 These are other domestic animals that new farmers can raise.
 Pigs grow fast and they are widely available and cheap to buy.
 You can buy weaner pigs under 20 kg in live body weight and finish them to about 100 kg.
 You can achieve this in a few months.
 While pigs are destructive in nature, they are so adorable and do not require gigantic, sophisticated structures or facilities to keep them.

 People raise cattle for some purposes.
-They raise them for milk, meat and/or as draught animals (beast of burden).
+They raise them for milk, meat, and as draught animals (beasts of burden).
 The cattle raised for meat production are called beef cattle, while the one raised for milk production is called dairy cattle.
 Milk production is a specialized industry and is usually not done on small-scale or hobby farms.
 Beef, nevertheless, adapts fine to the small or hobby farm.